binxio/cfn-postgresql-user-provider/docs/PostgresDBUser.md

 -- `Port` - port the database server is listening on.
 -- `Database` - name to connect to.
 -- `User` - name of the database owner.
 -- `Password` - to identify the user with.
 -- `PasswordParameterName` - name of the parameter in the store containing the password of the user

+Either `Password` or `PasswordParameterName` is required.

 ## Return values
 There are no return values from this resources.